adblockplus/web.adblockplus.org/README.md

   codes.
 * `[rtl]`: any language codes listed here are treated as right-to-left languages.
   The values of the settings are ignored.
+* `[locale_overrides]`: every entry defines that a page should use a different locale file, not the one matching its name (to be used when multiple pages share localization data).

 ## Locales ##